Mercedes GLA hybrid performance, top speed, engine

 |0-62mph||Top speed||Driven wheels||Power|

 The GLA is at its best running on electric power, which is perfectly straightforward thanks to its usable range.
 The tiny 1.3-litre petrol engine can be noisy at times, especially under hard acceleration.
-Things quieten down at a cruise, however.
+Things quieten down while cruising along, however.

 Taking things easier actually suits the GLA's personality.
 The integration of the engine and electric motor is smooth, with the car switching between the two almost imperceptibly.
 The steering is direct and the gearbox is slick; the system works away in the background, just as it should.
 But this isn't the kind of car you'll relish throwing down your favourite back road.
 The GLA is more adept at town driving and motorway cruising than being driven flat out.